-This course is an introduction to the fundamental concepts of managerial accounting appropriate for all organizations.
+(4-3-3) This course is taken for academic credit.
+(Prerequisite: ACCT 2401) Students will earn an A, B, C, D, F, or W. This course is an introduction to the fundamental concepts of managerial accounting appropriate for all organizations.
 Students will study information from the entity's accounting system relevant to decisions made by internal managers, as distinguished from information relevant to users who are external to the company.
 The emphasis is on the identification and assignment of product costs, operational budgeting and planning, cost control, and management decision making.
 Topics include product costing methodologies, cost behavior, operational and capital budgeting, and performance evaluation.
-Lab fee.?
+Lab fee.

-This course is taken for academic credit.
+(3-3-0) This course is taken for academic credit.
 Students will earn an A, B, C, D, F, or W. A study of analyzing, classifying, and recording business transactions in a manual and computerized environment.
 Emphasis on understanding the complete accounting cycle and preparing financial statements, bank reconciliations, and payroll.